dfelinto/blender-manual/manual/sculpt_paint/texture_paint/introduction.rst

 In the Image Editor, you paint on a flat canvas that is wrapped around the mesh using UV coordinates.
 Any changes made in the Image Editor show up immediately in the 3D Viewport, and vice versa.

-To work with the UV layout (for example, to move coordinates) you must go back to View mode.
+To work with the UV layout (for example, to move coordinates) you must use the :doc:`/editors/uv/index`.

 A full complement of brushes and colors can be selected from the Sidebar region in the Image Editor.
 Brush changes made in either panel are immediately reflected in the other panel.